arundeepbandaru/pytorch-cifar2-gradcam-classification/README.md

-# 2023-interns-cifar-cnn: CIFAR CNN with GradCAM Visualization
+# CIFAR CNN with GradCAM Visualization using PyTorch

 This repository contains a Convolutional Neural Network (CNN) model pipeline for a subset of the CIFAR-10 dataset, except only containing images of planes and ships.
 The pipeline consists of 3 Python scripts that perform data processing, model training and evaluation, visualization and inference.
 The scripts use PyTorch for model training and GradCAM visualization.